 - Week 2: Other past presidents (briefly), our current president, and the general powers of the President

 Who doesn’t love a good story about a hero who tries to save the country?
 I found George Washington an easy person to teach about.
 However, I did not stray into the more controversial areas of his life (like owning slaves).
 Because I taught K-5th grade I was not ready to go there, but I might have if I had older students.
-I wrote a book, we reviewed some fact sheets, and I did a circle map.
-It seemed to work really well, and the kids could make some nice connections to the Revolutionary War unit (click HERE) I had previously taught.
+Some activities for Presidents’ Day we did this first week were: read a book I had written, reviewed some fact sheets, and did a circle map.
+These activities seemed to work really well, and the kids could make some nice connections to the Revolutionary War unit (click HERE) I had previously taught.

 Week 1: Abraham Lincoln

 Next, we talked about Abraham Lincoln, our 16th President, and a champion for trying to abolish slavery.
 Since we were mid-February at this point, we had been talking about Black History Month, and this fit in perfectly.
 I also had taught the Civil War unit (click HERE) earlier in the year, so we could also circle back to those main concepts as well.
 I love recycling my old materials.
 It is a great way to check for retention and connections to new material.
-Again, we did a book, fact sheet, and circle map.
+Some activities for Presidents’ Day that focused on Abraham Lincoln were: read a book, review a fact sheet, and do a circle map.
 Now I could also introduce a Venn Diagram comparing and contrasting Washington and Lincoln.
 Color coding was of course added, and voila, they could successfully see how these two presidents were so alike.

-We also ended the week with a fun log cabin replica made from some supplies I had in the classroom and from home.
+We also ended the week with a fun activity for Presidents’ Day.
+We made a log cabin replica from some supplies I had in the classroom and from home.

 I felt like it was important for students to at least “meet” some other past presidents, especially those we had talked about in other social studies units.
-For this purpose I wrote a quick book and actually made a file folder matching activity.
-(I know I don’t have many of those in my store, but I used them ALL THE TIME in the classroom.)
+For this purpose, I wrote a quick book and actually made a file folder matching activity.
+(I know I don’t have many file folder activities in my store, but I used them ALL THE TIME in the classroom.)

-Of course I had to do a writing prompt (they are my favorite!)
-This year, I also created some cool Sudoku puzzles to add even more variety.
+Of course, I had to do an activity for Presidents’ Day that involved a writing prompt (they are my favorite!)
+This year, I also created some cool Sudoku puzzles to add even more variety and work more with some new vocabulary and faces.
 They are super fun, and I give you some great tips so EVERY student in your class can complete these puzzles.

-As always, how can I help?
-I tried to find something in this unit that I thought EVERYONE could use.
+I tried to find an activity for Presidents’ Day that I thought EVERYONE could use.
 So I am making the Washington and Lincoln facts sheets, and the cut and paste review sheets free to download here.
 I know you will be able to incorporate these into any lesson plans you have for Presidents’ Day.
 Hopefully, it will give you just a little more time to take a breath and enjoy your students.